ngckinhluan/ngckinhluan/README.md

 - 📫 How to reach me **luantnkse184059@fpt.edu.vn**

-- ⚡ Fun fact **My favorite quote "The things we carry should lift us up, not weigh us down.
+- ⚡ Fun fact **My favorite quote is "The things we carry should lift us up, not weigh us down.
 Memories, love, and hope are the lightest necessities."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">